dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 * Manage your configs within the UI

 # Cons
-* More ﬂexibility, but still limited in various areas
+* More flexibility, but still limited in various areas
 * No ways to set custom parameters
 * Authentication issues